karolali22/MEC8211_PROJECT/README.md

 # MEC8211_PROJECT
-Group project - Devoir 1.
+Group project.
-Assignment description is found on Moodle.
+Assignment description is posted on Moodle for this spesific course.